Opentrons/opentrons/robot-server/README.rst

 Configuration
 -------------

-The configuration is defined in this [json schema](./settings_schema.json) file.
+The configuration is defined in this `json schema <./settings_schema.json>`_  file.
 The default configuration is for the robot environment.

 Besides the usual methods, environment variables can be defined in a dotenv file located in ``/data/robot.env`` on robot or ``~/.opentrons/robot.env`` (``C:\Users\%USERNAME%\.opentrons\robot.env`` on Windows).
 The location of the dotenv file can be customized by defining `OT_ROBOT_SERVER_DOT_ENV_PATH` environment variable.